-2.2 Remote Control Notation (1 August 2022)
+2.2 Remote Control Notation (1 October 2024)

 The class notation REMOTE-CON (function category, operations supervision level) is to be assigned to a vessel possessing a permanently installed remote control function.
 The implementation is to satisfy the requirements in Section 6.
-The function(s) is to be indicated in the vessel records along with its consequences of failure category.
+Function(s) along with its consequences of failure category is(are) to be indicated as a record comment in the Class Certificate.